 The climate of East Asia is both similar to and different from the climate of Europe and North America.
 It’s similar to cold winters and warm summers and different in that most of the rainfalls occur during the warm summer months, rather than during the winter months.
 This abundant water supply during the warm growing season allows intensive farming, with two and sometimes three crop cycles per year.

 Now, when farmers have an insight into an abundance of farming seasons across the world, they are able to better manage their farm production.
-Not only knowledge of growing seasons helps farmers manage their production but also using modern farming tools such as farm management software Agrivi.
-With best practices processes for over 100 different crops, powerful analytics and reports, Agrivi helps farmers track their whole farm production and allows the complete overview of farm’s productivity and profitability.
+Not only knowledge of growing seasons helps farmers manage their production but also use modern farming tools such as farm management software AGRIVI.
+With best practices processes for over 100 different crops, powerful analytics, and reports, AGRIVI helps farmers track their whole farm production and allows a complete overview of farm’s productivity and profitability.

-The latitudes and longitudes dictate various growing seasons and farming activities, but you can manage your farm simply and easy with Agrivi system.
+The latitudes and longitudes dictate various growing seasons and farming activities, but you can manage your farm simply and easily with AGRIVI system.